rwxrob/zet/20210502004642/README.md

   critically important to the cognitive value of this method.

 * Zettels may have a title on the first line beginning with `# ` and followed by a blank line.
-Titles (in my version) are required forcing me to think carefully about what this specific zettel will be about.
+Titles (in my version) are required, forcing me to think carefully about what this specific zettel will be about.

 * Another zettel pseudo-standard I've adopted is to create a video link